During the freshman and sophomore years you will be a cadet classified in the General

 MAS 216 - Leadership Laboratory & Physical Fitness

 Junior Year: You will be an AS300 your junior year.
+During the first two weeks of your junior year, after successfully completing Field Training you will be contracted into the program and you will be obligated to complete the program and earn your commission.
 You are now a cadet officer and you will now be put into a leadership position in the Detachment.
 There is a good chance you will be a flight commander or have an important job in the Detachment.
-In your AS300 year, you begin your preparation for commissioning into active duty in the Air Force.
+In your AS300 year, you will begin your preparation for commissioning into active duty in the Air Force.
 You are now in the program as long as you meet retention requirements (primarily academic and fitness standards - you will be briefed on retention requirements).

 MAS 310 - Air Force Leadership and Management I